 “Vat kind of accident?”
 Roy was a good judge of people.
 It was required with his group of vagabonds coming and going.
 He sensed a deeper story that would come out when Mac was ready.
 “Should I call the cops?
 You vant to report something, go to hospital?”

 “Don’t want no problems.
 Maybe remember later.”

 “I don’t like the government poking around my property.
 Let’s just say ve are happy crowd here.
 You velcome to stay until you get back on your feet.
-I don’t put up with troublemakers.
+I don’t want troublemakers.
 You have to pitch in and do your share.
-You villing to do zat?”
+Can you do zat?”

-The next morning Mac is out on the road with a wheelbarrow and shovel filling in potholes.
+The next morning Mac fills in potholes out on the road with a wheelbarrow and shovel.

 Roy watches from the house.
 It’s the only real house on the property.
-Repurposed chicken coops, trailers, buses, campers and vans are spread out around Roy’s house occupied by his eclectic group of guests.
+Repurposed chicken coops, trailers, buses, campers and vans are spread out around Roy’s house, occupied by his eclectic group of guests.
 For several years Roy produced eggs.
-After he quit the egg business, his wife died.
+He quit the egg business when his wife died.
 Roy invited folks to live on his property to keep him company.
-They pay a modest fee or worked in exchange for rent.
+They pay a modest fee or work in exchange for rent.
 Artists, musicians, poets, and laborers, gay or straight—they’re all welcome as long as they behave.
+He doesn’t care about drugs or booze as long as they don’t get out of hand.
 Beth and Myrna are in a lesbian group.
-None of the folks at Roy’s can afford to live on their own given the high rents on the coast.
-Roy is precise, orderly, and methodical but he is a free spirit and likes people.
+None of the folks at Roy’s can afford to live on their own with the high rents on the coast.
+Roy is precise, orderly and methodical but he is a free spirit and likes to have people around.
 He enjoys the social interaction with his tenants.

 Later in the day Mac walks the property.
-Two young men walk up to him.
+A couple of young guys come up to him.

-“Hey man, you must be the new guy.”
+“Hey man, you must be the new kid.”